biothings/biothings.api/docs/doc/studio.rst

 BioThings Studio
 ^^^^^^^^^^^^^^^^

-The architecture and different softwares involved in this system can be quite intimidating.
-That's why the whole system is packaged in a pre-configured software, **BioThings Studio**.
+The architecture and different software involved in this system can be quite intimidating.
+To help the whole service is packaged as a pre-configured application, **BioThings Studio**.
 A docker image is available for `download`_ and contains everything required to run **BioThings Hub**.

 .. _download: http://biothings-containers.s3-website-us-west-2.amazonaws.com/biothings_studio/biothings_studio_latest.docker